 There are a number of opportunities for interested parties to provide feedback and help shape the activities of the Washington Coastal Zone Management Program.
-We encourage public participation, coordination, and collaboration to better manage our coastal areas.
+We encourage public participation, coordination, and collaboration to better manage coastal areas.

 Changes to the program and policies

-States with Coastal Zone Management Programs such as Washington must submit updates to their enforceable policies to the federal National Oceanic and Atmospheric Administration.
+States with Coastal Zone Management Programs, such as Washington, must submit updates to their enforceable policies to the federal National Oceanic and Atmospheric Administration.
 Coastal Zone Management Program changes can include minor, non-substantial changes as well as significant changes to a program's structure, management, or rules.
 Most changes to Washington’s Coastal Zone Management Program have been minor, non-substantial updates.

 We have submitted changes to our Coastal Zone Management Program since 1986 and continue to make changes as laws and regulations are amended.
 As we submit program changes, we issue public notices and provide information to interested parties.